Michael Posner (lawyer)

-Early years
+Early life and education

 Posner was born in Chicago, Illinois.
 He received a B.A. from the University of Michigan.
 He received his J.D. from the University of California, Berkeley Law School (Boalt Hall).
 After graduating, Posner spent a year documenting atrocities committed in Uganda.
-His work in Geneva with the United Nations and International Commission of Jurists earned him esteem as a human-rights advocate.
+His work in Geneva with the United Nations and International Commission of Jurists earned him a reputation as a human-rights advocate.

 Human Rights First

 In 1978, Posner was recruited by Jerome Shestack and James Silkenat to become the founding executive director of the Lawyers Committee for International Human Rights, a non-profit, nonpartisan international human rights organization with offices in New York and Washington, D.C. that works on a range of domestic and international human rights issues.
 He focused on refugee protection, advancing a rights-based approach to national security and combating discrimination.
 The organization was renamed to the Lawyers Committee for Human Rights and, in 2003, renamed again to Human Rights First.
 In his role, Posner built the organization from a staff of two, a few volunteers and a budget of $55,000 to its current staff of 60 and an annual budget of almost $9 million.